Harper Lee Estate Sues Over 'To Kill A Mockingbird' Broadway Script By Aaron Sorkin

 Perhaps the largest issue is the characterization of Atticus Finch, the hero lawyer at the center of the novel and the play.

-In February 2016, Rudin told the Times, "The Atticus we do is going to be the Atticus in 'To Kill a Mockingbird,'" rather than the aging eugenicist portrayed in Lee's follow-up novel published in 2015, Go Set a Watchman.
+In February 2016, Rudin told the Times, "The Atticus we do is going to be the Atticus in 'To Kill a Mockingbird,' " rather than the aging eugenicist portrayed in Lee's follow-up novel published in 2015, Go Set a Watchman.
 "He's one of the greatest characters ever created in American literature."

 By September 2017, Sorkin described a different approach.